Image

 • Ability to assess physical, nutritional, and psychosocial aspects and the mental status of the breastfeeding dyad.

-• Ability to utilize reliable tools to assess affective/ineffective breastfeeding and milk transfer.
+• Ability to utilize reliable tools to assess effective/ineffective breastfeeding and milk transfer.

 • Ability to incorporate evidence based approaches to practice and make appropriate referrals operating on the continuum of the health care team.